Many people ask what size septic tank is for 3 bedroom house.

 Septic tank sizes are important for several reasons.
 Here are some things to consider:

-Proper wastewater treatment:
+Proper wastewater treatment

 The size of the septic tank determines how much wastewater it can hold at one time.